⚓ U.S. Navy — Attack Submarines

 Sturgeon SSN-637

-The Sturgeon SSN-637 consisted of 38 vessels.
-Like all U.S. Navy attack submarines built during the asbestos era, these ships used asbestos-containing insulation throughout their engineering plants.
-Veterans who served in engineering spaces aboard Sturgeon SSN-637 ships may have been exposed to asbestos fibers.
+The Sturgeon SSN-637 was a class of U.S. Navy attack submarines from the asbestos era, led by USS Sturgeon (SSN-637).
+Its 38 ships used asbestos-containing insulation throughout the engineering plant, and veterans who served aboard Sturgeon SSN-637 vessels — especially in engineering ratings — may have been exposed to asbestos fibers.

 Asbestos Exposure Aboard Sturgeon SSN-637 Ships

-Asbestos was the standard thermal insulation material in U.S. Navy attack submarines built before approximately 1980.
-Common sources of asbestos exposure aboard Sturgeon SSN-637 vessels included:
+Asbestos was the standard thermal insulation material aboard U.S. Navy attack submarines built before approximately 1980.
+On ships of this type, asbestos-containing materials were concentrated in the areas below.

-For detailed information on spaces and products specific to attack submarines, see the Attack Submarines asbestos overview ›
+For the full attack submarines exposure overview, see the Attack Submarines asbestos guide ›

 At-Risk Ratings Aboard Sturgeon SSN-637 Ships